andithemudkip/imnuri_azs/README.md

 # imnuri_azs
-920 imnuri azs in romana
+cele 920 imnuri azs in romana in format JSON